Using FTP/SFTP

 There are also three optional parameters that you can use in the command:

-• port - The port of the FTP server.
-If not provided, the default port 21 will be used.
+- The port of the FTP server.
+If not provided, the default port21

-• path - The path to the folder where the Minecraft server files are located.
-If not provided, the bot will try to find the folder automatically.
+- The path to the folder where the Minecraft server files are located.
+If not provided, the bot will try to find the folder automatically.version

 TIP

-• Your server panel might show the FTP credentials in the format: (s)ftp://username:password@host:port.
-In this case, you'll need to remove the (s)ftp:// part from the command and extract the username, password, host and port from the URL.
+part from the command and extract the username, password, host and port from the URL. - The

 Upon executing the command, the bot will attempt to establish a connection with the FTP server.
 If the connection is successful, the embed will be edited accordingly.